mys-lang/mys/README.rst

 Major differences to Python
 ---------------------------

-- All variables, function parameters and return value must have a known type at compile time.
+- All variables must have a known type at compile time.
+The same applies to function parameters and return value.

 - Threads can run in parallel.
 No GIL exists.